 Hardware & Software Developer, G&O Embedded Systems

-One of the most valuable outcomes of the Torizon Platform is how simple it is to perform an OS update using the Offline Update feature, even if the devices on the field are not online accessible.
+One of the most valuable outcomes of the Torizon Cloud is how simple it is to perform an OS update using the Offline Update feature, even if the devices on the field are not online accessible.

 Implementing Power-safe Atomic Over the Air Updates